 Thrombocytosis occurs when the bone marrow is overproducing platelets, and its cause is often unknown.
 The condition called thrombocythemia can be inherited.
 Aside from making too many platelets, they also have abnormal function in which blood clots form anywhere in the body.

-Platelets are primarily produced in the bone marrow.
+Platelets, another name of Thrombocytes are primarily produced in the bone marrow.
 These elements are also referred to as thrombocytes.
 The red blood cells should be higher than the platelets.
 People who have disease often have imbalanced numbers on the CBC results.
 Without yet undergoing some blood tests, how can we determine if we have a high platelet count?

 Symptoms of a high-platelet count

 Signs often occur when the person has elevated platelets.
 It is essential to observe your condition if you have the following symptoms.
 Make sure to report these occurrences to your doctor before they get worse.
 He will then perform a particular test to check your platelet level.